pret/pokecrystal/docs/event_commands.md

 ## `$47`: `opentext`
-Used in map scripts before a `writetext` command, to open a dialogue box.
+Used before a `writetext` command, to open a dialogue box.

 ## `$48`: <code>reanchormap [<i>dummy</i>=0]</code>
-Used in a script to trigger a complete screen refresh.
+Used to trigger a complete screen refresh.

 ## `$49`: `closetext`
-Used in map scripts after either a `waitbutton` or `promptbutton` command, to close a dialogue box.
+Used after either a `waitbutton` or `promptbutton` command, to close a dialogue box.

 ## `$4A`: <code>writeUnusedbyte <i>byte</i></code>